 Do you want to know your credit score but are not sure where to look?
-This article will walk you through the three main ways you can check your scores for FREE.
-It will also touch on why you cannot get free scores from AnnualCreditReport.com (you can only get free credit reports) and explain the different types of scores.
-Whether you plan to borrow money or not, your credit scores are important and you should know where you stand.
-Luckily, you can check them for free without giving away your credit card number.
+Here, I will walk you through the three main ways you can check your scores for FREE and explain the different types of scores.
+Whether you plan to borrow money or not, your credit scores are important, and you should know where you stand.
+Luckily, you can check them for FREE without giving away your credit card information — that’s right…no credit card needed.

 There are three main ways that you can check your credit score for free:

-- Free Credit Score Sites – There are several specialized sites that give you access to your score for free, with no credit card requirement.
-These sites include Credit Sesame, Credit Karma, and Quizzle.
+- Free Credit Score Sites – Several specialized sites give you access to your score for free, with no credit card required.
+These sites include Credit Sesame and Credit Karma, etc. See the next section below.

-- Lenders – Peer-to-peer lending sites like Prosper and Lending Club give you access to your credit rating if you apply to become a borrower.
+- Financial Institutions – Some banks, credit card companies, and the lender will also provide you with a free credit score.
+Peer-to-peer lending sites like Prosper and Lending Club give you access to your credit rating if you apply to become a borrower.
 You can also access your credit score whenever you apply for a loan.

 - Credit Monitoring Service Trials – Many credit monitoring services offer a free trial.
 As part of the trial, you can experience their services, including instant access to your credit reports and scores.
 Generally, I don’t recommend this because too many people fail to read the fine print and ended up paying something in the process.